Procurement Policies

 Negotiated procurement methods:

 Requests for Proposals (RFP) is a procurement method in which either a fixed price or cost-reimbursement type contract is awarded.
-RFPs are generally used when conditions are not appropriate for the use of sealed bids.
+RFPs are generally used when conditions are not appropriate for the use of sealed bids (quotes).
 They are awarded in accordance with the following requirements.

 • RFPs must be publicized and identify all evaluation factors and their relative importance.
 Proposals must be solicited from an adequate number of qualified offerors.
 Any response to publicized requests for proposals must be considered to the maximum extent practical.